AdroitAnandAI/Agentic-AI-with-MCP/cognitive_agent/README.md

 # Cognitive Agent Architecture

 This project implements a AI agentic system that solves mathematical expressions iteratively and visualizes the results using a four-layer cognitive architecture.
 The system combines mathematical reasoning and consistency validation with visualization capabilities through Microsoft Paint integration.
+It solves a complex mathematical expression in iteration and write the output on an external tool - Microsoft Paint - after drawing a rectangle, all controlled by the agentic system.
+The project also demonstrates the use of pydandic and memory to aid an agentic implementation.

 [![Watch the Demo](https://img.youtube.com/vi/oLXX7I1Ju4s/0.jpg)](https://www.youtube.com/watch?v=oLXX7I1Ju4s)